nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/skills_extraction/Skill Naming Experiments.md

 ## Duplicate names

-Hopefully, by generating candidate skill phrases per skill cluster AND merging skills that are similar both in label and in cluster centroid, the number of duplicate skill names decreases.
+Hopefully, by generating candidate skill phrases per skill cluster, the number of duplicate skill names decreases.
 In the event that there are identical skill cluster names, hopefully they sit in different parts of the skill hierarchy.
-More interrogation here is needed.
+We have now added numbers to identical skill cluster names that will hopefully be manually labelled as a result.

+## Skills